Mar 7, 2023 • 7 min read

 Planning tips

-Don't underestimate how accessible DC's transport network is – the city's bus and metro system is refreshingly easy to navigate.
+Don't underestimate how accessible DC's transport network is – the city's bus and metro system are refreshingly easy to navigate and incredibly accessible.
+All train stations have ramps, elevators and extra-wide ticket gates designed with strollers and wheelchairs in mind.

-Whether it's a museum, gallery or landmark, always book in advance if tickets are required, even if tickets are free – you won't just get guaranteed entry but will also cut queuing times.
+Whether it's a museum, gallery or landmark, always book in advance if tickets are required, even if tickets are free – you get guaranteed entry and save time.

 Keep planning your trip to Washington, DC: